US Cash Products-Midwest diesel up on demand, refinery work

 Midwest cash gasoline sellers chased those markets lower on Wednesday, pushing Group Three gasoline differentials down by about 2.00 cents per gallon at 1.00 cent over December NYMEX RBOB futures.

-On the Gulf Coast, M4 gasoline differentials slipped 0.75cent per gallon to 3.55 cents under December NYMEX RBOB futures as stocks in the region were plentiful despite a 769,000-barrel decrease last week, according to the U.S. Energy Information Administration's weekly inventory data release on Wednesday.
+On the Gulf Coast, M4 gasoline differentials slipped half a cent per gallon to 3.50 cents under December NYMEX RBOB futures as stocks in the region were plentiful despite a 769,000-barrel decrease last week, according to the U.S. Energy Information Administration's weekly inventory data release on Wednesday.
 [EIA/S]

 The decrease brought Gulf stocks to 71.7 million barrels, just 11.8 percent less than February's 20-year high of 81.35 million barrels.

-Gulf distillates were mixed on Wednesday as jet fuel differentials fell half a penny per gallon to about 1.00 cent under December NYMEX heating oil and ULSD gained a quarter cent per gallon to about 1.25 cents under.
-Those moves came as the EIA revealed a 3.2 million-barrel drop in regional stocks on high export demand from Latin America, South America and Europe.
+Gulf distillates were steady to lower on Wednesday despite a 3.2 million-barrel drop in regional stocks on high export demand from Latin America, South America and Europe.

 In the New York Harbor, the restart of operations at